Analisa1984/dovenity-spa/README.md

 3. Business-Goal #3:
    To give the public information on how to book at the Dovenity Spa.

+   AND

+   Business Goal #6:
+   To make bookings available online through a form.

+   AND

+   User Story #3
+   I would like to be able to book the Dovenity Spa online so that so that I don't have to go in person to the store or call to make a booking.

    Call to Action is the Spa Booking Forms with is obtained by clicking on the Book Now links (styled as buttons) on navigation bar or from the treatment page.

 - Spa Booking Form (obtained when Book Now link is clicked):
   ![Dovenity Spa Booking Form](assets/images/product-fulfilled/spa-booking-form-cta.png)